What/how do I need to submit to complete the application?

 How long is the teaching term?

-J1 program is administered by Department of State for promoting cultural exchange activities.
-Under J1 teacher program, the maximum allow for participation is three years.
+J1 program is administered under Bridge USA Program by Department of State for promoting cultural exchange activities.
+Under J1 teacher program, exchange teachers are allowed to participate in the program for three years with optional to extend two more years.

 Is there a fee to participate in the program USA?